DimaKav/dimakav.github.io/index.md

 I wanted to find out what types of drugs people are on and why they are on them.
 To begin answering this question, I cleaned, explored, and visualized 10 years of Medicaid data.
 Surprising discovery: Florida has a low rate of prescriptions in comparsion to other highly populated states.
 [Code.](https://github.com/DimaKav/Data_storytelling_project/blob/master/DRUG_data.ipynb)

-#### 2. An Analysis of Florida's Low Prescription Rates in People Enrolled in Medicaid
+#### 2. An Analysis of Florida's Low Prescription Rates in People Enrolled in Medicaid (in progress)

 In my first projects, I discovered that Florida had a relatively low number of prescriptions for people in Medicaid.
 A natural question arose: why?
 To answer, I dug even deeper into Medicaid data and loaded all available data (27 years) into a dataframe to try to see trends with a higher sample size.